 Families participating in NFP have access to the Medical Legal Partnership (MLP) attorneys if civil legal needs arise and Moving Beyond Depression for eligible women diagnosed with major depressive disorder.

 In 2018, NFP received a grant from the Office of Child Development and Early Learning to extend NFP services to women with Opioid Use Disorder/Substance Use Disorder (OUD/SUD).
-The program offers weekly Parent Cafés for parents struggling with substance use disorder to come together to share and support one another with structure and focus on five protective factors.
+The program offers regular Parent Cafés for parents impacted in some way by substance use disorder.
+Parent Cafes are safe spaces to come together to share and support one another with structure and focus on five protective factors.
 Families do not have to be participants in the NFP program to attend.
-Parent Cafes meet every Monday at the foundation’s office in Chester from 1:30 – 3:30 p.m.
-Please reach out to Ashlyn Wittman for more information.
+For information about our next Parent Café series and/or to register to participate, please reach out to Ashlyn Wittman for more information.

-In Pennsylvania, NFP has a presence in 44 of the state’s 67 counties, providing assistance to more than 3,400 families, which is more than in any other state.
+In Pennsylvania, NFP has a presence in 49 of the state’s 67 counties, and has provided assistance to more than 35,000 families, which is more than in any other state.
 Nationally, the program is helping families in 42 states.

 The program is widely adopted because it works.
 In at least one of NFP’s randomized research trials, the following results have been observed: